 “Excuse me,” Nora asked the woman in the long coat, “do you have the time?”

-Stupid question, she thought, even as the woman startled, turning away from the train tracks at which she’d been staring with disconcerting intensity.
+Stupid question, she thought, even as the woman startled, turning away from the train tracks she’d been staring at with disconcerting intensity.
 But it was the only question Nora’d been able to think of: the subway clock, an ancient bright-red digital display, had stopped working again, and it gave Nora the excuse.

 Nora might have left the woman alone otherwise.
 Despite the fact she’d watched the woman—Nora’s own age, more or less, but so much more poised and elegant—every weekday morning for nearly a year, there was no reason for Nora to believe there was anything alarming about the way she was looking down at the electrified rails, her expression almost wistful.

 There was no wistfulness in the glare she gave Nora.
 She flicked her eyes toward the broken clock, and resignation took over her face.
 “Sure,” she said, her accent marking her as a local.
 She dropped her right hand into one deep pocket and pulled out her phone.
 “8:24.”
 She turned away again.

 “Thanks,” Nora said.
 From the tunnel she heard the squeal of a train coming around the too-tight corner into the station; it would be the E line, the one the woman in the long coat climbed on every morning.
 Around her, people began to shuffle forward, raising their voices to be heard over the sound of the incoming engine.
 “Wait,” Nora added, wondering where her newfound bravery had come from.
 “Are you—is everything all right?”

 She wasn’t sure, at first, that the woman in the long coat had heard her.
 But then she turned, and the glare was sharper, and she said, “Mind your own business.”
 And the crowd swept her away.